laurmertea/coffee-machine-python-developer/README.md

 ### Stage 1: Hello, coffee!
 Write a program that puts basic information on the screen: give the machine a chance to tell the customers what it’s doing!

+### Stage 2: Machines have needs
+Program the machine to calculate the amount of ingredients it needs depending on how many people want some coffee.